CatalogueOfLife/coldp/README.md

 The ColDP format is a single ZIP archive that bundles various delimited text files described below together with a metadata.yaml file providing basic metadata about the entire dataset.
 Each file holds records for the same class of things shown in this diagram with columns explained in more detail in the [Data File section](#data-file-columns).
-It aligns closely to the Frictionless Tabular Data Package for which we provide a [descriptor](http://api.catalogueoflife.org/datapackage).
+It aligns closely to the Frictionless Tabular Data Package for which we provide a [datapackage.json](docs/datapackage.json) descriptor since release 1.2.0.

 ![schema](docs/schema.png)